-Dwarf morning glory is fairly easy to grow if given well-draining soil and a location that gets at least six to eight hours of direct sun.
-It is considered to be a fairly low-maintenance and self-cleaning plant, so there's no need to remove spent blooms, but it can help to pinch back stems when the plant is young to force it into a bushier growth habit.
-It thrives in the heat of summer and is fairly drought-tolerant once it has been established with consistent watering.
+Dwarf morning glory is easy to grow if given well-draining soil and a location that gets at least six to eight hours of direct sun.
+It is a low-maintenance and self-cleaning plant, so there's no need to remove spent blooms.
+It thrives in summer heat and is fairly drought-tolerant after it is established with consistent watering.

-As the growing season progresses, dwarf morning glory can begin to look a bit ragged with reduced blooms.
-At that point, you can trim back the plant to tidy it up and encourage new bushy growth.
+As the growing season progresses, dwarf morning glory can look ragged with reduced blooms.
+Trim back the plant to tidy it up and encourage new bushy growth.
 Dwarf morning glory has no serious pest or disease problems.

-Plant dwarf morning glory in full sun, six to eight hours per day, which will encourage continuous flowering throughout the season.
-Sunlight will also help these plants maintain their compact shape and lush foliage.
+Plant dwarf morning glory in a location with full sun, six to eight hours per day, to encourage continuous flowering throughout the season.
+Sunlight helps these plants maintain their compact shape and lush foliage.
 If dwarf morning glory is planted in too much shade, it can become leggy, sprawl, produce fewer blooms, and lose the silvery sheen on its foliage.

 This plant performs best in average, loamy, well-drained soil, whether it's planted in a garden bed or grown in a container.
 It prefers slightly acidic soil pH but tolerates neutral soil.

 Dwarf morning glory does best when it receives consistent, even moisture but it does not like to sit in soggy soil.
-In good well-draining soil, about 1/2 to 1 inch of water per week (rainfall and/or irrigation) will cause it to thrive, but in denser soils, this might be too much water.
+In good well-draining soil, about one-half to one inch of water per week (rainfall and/or irrigation) will cause it to thrive, but in dense soil, this might be too much water.

-Once it is established, this plant has good tolerance for drought conditions, which makes it a great option for neglected areas of your garden or in containers that might not receive adequate water.
-One of the quickest ways to kill dwarf morning glory is to overwater it, which can cause root rot.
+Once established, this plant has good tolerance for drought conditions, making it a great option for neglected areas of your garden or in containers that might not receive adequate water.
+One of the quickest ways to kill dwarf morning glory is by overwatering and causing root rot.

 Temperature and Humidity

-These plants are happiest and flower best in temperatures above 65 degrees Fahrenheit, and they thrive in the heat of summer.
+This plant is happiest and flowers best in temperatures above 65 degrees Fahrenheit and thrives in the summer heat.
 It cannot tolerate even mild frost.
 It has no preference for humidity levels.

-Feed dwarf morning glory on a monthly basis in spring and summer.
-Use a general-purpose liquid fertilizer and apply it according to label instructions.
-In warm climates where it is reliably hardy as a perennial, don't feed in winter.
+Feed dwarf morning glory monthly in spring and summer.
+Use a general-purpose liquid fertilizer and apply it according to the label instructions.
+Do not feed the plant during the winter in warm climates where it is reliably hardy as a perennial.

 Types of Dwarf Morning Glory

-There are only three cultivars of E. glomeratus commonly sold:
+There are only three cultivars of E. glomeratus commonly sold in nurseries:

-- 'Blue Daze' grows to about 18 inches tall and up to 3 feet wide, It has exceptionally brilliant blue flowers, about 1/2 inch wide, that bloom from late spring into fall.
-This is by far the most popular variety in garden use.
+- 'Blue Daze' grows to about 18 inches tall and up to three feet wide.
+It has exceptionally brilliant blue flowers, about one-half inch wide, that bloom from late spring into fall.

-- 'Blue My Mind' has slightly larger flowers than the species.
-It grows 12 inches tall, and up to 24 inches wide.
+- 'Blue My Mind' has slightly larger flowers and grows 12 inches tall, and up to 24 inches wide.
 It is a good choice for very hot conditions and full sun.

-- 'Hawaiian Blue Eyes' has 1-inch blue blooms with silvery-green leaves.
+- 'Hawaiian Blue Eyes' has one-inch blue blooms with silvery-green leaves.

-Dwarf morning glory can be pinched back when young to force bushier, fuller growth.
-And late in the season as stems become somewhat scraggly, a hard pruning can stimulate new growth and make plants more attractive going into fall.
+Pinch back stems when the plant is young to force it into a bushier growth habit.
+Late in the growing season, as stems become somewhat scraggly, a hard pruning can stimulate new growth and make plants more attractive going into fall.